Shared Content Block:

 Lymphoma prognosis primarily depends upon the subtype at diagnosis.
 Non-Hodgkin lymphoma is one of the most common cancers in the U.S., making up around 4% of all cancers.
 Aggressive lymphomas typically need intensive therapy and have a good chance of cure.
 Indolent lymphomas (lymphomas that grow and spread slowly), on the other hand, are chronic treatable diseases.

-Hodgkin lymphoma (formerly called Hodgkin's disease) is much more rare, accounting for around 0.5% of all cancers in the United States.
+Hodgkin lymphoma (formerly called Hodgkin's disease) is much more rare, accounting for 8,570 new cases and 910 deaths in the United States each year.
 It typically presents in a bimodal pattern with incidence seen in teens ages 15 to 19 or in those older than 65.
 Hodgkin lymphoma is a highly curable lymphoma with current therapies.

 Why Come to CU Cancer Center for Lymphoma